kombucha-js/react-rerenderers/README.md

 **react-rerenderers** is a new state management library.
 This is a quite unusual and yet efficient usage of React.js' hooks.

+- No useState()
+- No encapsulation hell
 - No more infinite rendering loop
 - No more stale closure problem
 - No more Provider Hell
 - No more Prop Drilling Hell
 - No more batch update problem
 - No more fussy tricks to manage rendering triggers indirect way
-- Just call rerender() whenever you want to rerender
-- With zero dependency
+- Zero dependent

  🗽 Free Objects from Renderings 🎊